chaitraleedatar/PCDR-Project/RESEARCH_QUESTIONS.md

 - How do reading-intensive problems impact performance?
 - What role does working memory play?

-### RQ2: How does ColorPath Logic Tutor address these barriers?
+### RQ2: How does ColorPath address these barriers?
 - Does color-coding reduce cognitive load?
 - Does stepwise progression improve comprehension?
 - Does gentle feedback reduce anxiety?